-Q: What is UPS and why would I need it?
+Q&A: What is UPS and why would I need it?

 A: UPS stands for ‘uninterruptible power supply’ or ‘uninterruptible power source’ involving at least a transfer switch, battery charger, and an inverter.
 You would need this when electricity supply is subject to failure ie. when mains power fails.
 This can be a whole system or can be targeted to need, such as ensuring the A/C will stay on and the freezer won’t defrost in a power outage.

-Q: Can this device be mounted vertically on a wall?
+Q&A: Can this device be mounted vertically on a wall?

 A: Yes, but make sure it is kept well ventilated